avro-kotlin/avro4k/README.md

 | `< 2.0.0`  | `>= 1.6` | `>= 1.6`            | `>= 1.3`             |

 > [!WARNING]
-> Starting from avro4k v2, you need to ensure that `kotlinx-serialization-core` dependency has the version at least to `1.7.0`, or you will get `NoSuchMethodError: SerialDescriptorsKt.getNonNullOriginal`
+> Starting from avro4k v2, you need to ensure that `kotlinx-serialization-core` dependency has the version at least to `1.7.0`, or you will get `NoSuchMethodError: SerialDescriptorsKt.getNonNullOriginal` by checking it using `./gradlew dependencies`.
+If the version is not the good one, please explicit the dependency with the version.
+It is generally due to dependency management plugins like spring, or other transitive constraints.
+> You can enhance your search using `./gradlew dependencies --scan` to have a web ui to search and understand the origin of the issue.

 # How to generate schemas